 - The copy assures the visitor that their donation supports the NRSC and will work to expand the Republican Senate majority.

 - The form is a bit too long for an on-page form.
 It would have worked better if it was a multi-step form, similar to the DSCC post-click landing page earlier.

 - The “make this a monthly contribution” option gives people the option to make recurring donations.
 Also, bolding “monthly” makes it clear how often the donation will take place.

 - The blue CTA button contrasts nicely with the page so visitors can’t help but notice it immediately.

 - No security badges like Norton, McAfee, or TRUSTe could dissuade people from donating.
 They may think, how can I trust the NRSC to keep my payment information secure?

-Optimized election landing pages allow parties to fulfill their political goals
+Optimized election post-click landing pages allow parties to fulfill their political goals

-The above examples provide a small sample how to design an optimized election landing page.
-To see a variety of landing page examples with full critiques and what should be A/B tested, download the guide below.
+The above examples provide a small sample how to design an optimized election post-click landing page.
+To see a variety of post-click landing page examples with full critiques and what should be A/B tested, sign up for an Instapage Enterprise demo here.